kashi618/Atlas-of-Thoughts/PARA/3) Resource, Interests/$ 2014 Isla Vista Massacre.md

 Elliot Rodgers, a 22 year old incel frequently vlogging his thoughts about "sexually active men" on youtube.
-Goes on a killing rampage.
+Goes on a killing rampage